To qualify for the Children at Home program:

 Each request will be evaluated individually based on information provided in application materials.

-- Technology * additional documentation may be required.
+- Technology — additional documentation may be required and other guidelines met.

 - Inclusion Activities